The embodied spiritual quest

 2004 - Present

 I started teaching yoga āsana and philosophy classes, workshops, and teacher trainings in 2004 while living in Florida.
-Outside the US, I have taught in Sweden, Norway, Nepal, and India.
-As of 2023, I have led 16 retreats, with 14 of them being held in Nepal and India.
+Outside the US, I have taught in Sweden, Norway, Nepal, Peru, and India.
+As of 2024, I have led 17 retreats, with 14 of them being held in Nepal and India.
 In 2015, I started to focus more of my teaching on philosophy and history and led several online study courses.
 While in Norway, I supported wellness programming for human trafficking victims for the Norwegian Red Cross.

 In 2011, I founded Vasudhaiva Institute (2011-2016).
 Vasudhaiva was an organization that led annual or biannual study immersion programs in the USA and Asia for adults seeking culturally sensitive, intellectually rigorous, and compassionate learning experiences with esteemed faculty and monastics.
-Vasudhaiva Institute's programming focus was within Asian religions and contemplative practices (e.g., Buddhism, Indian philosophies, yoga, meditation) and Asian cultural studies (e.g., history, architecture).
+Vasudhaiva Institute's programming focus was on Asian religions and contemplative practices (e.g., Buddhism, Indian philosophies, yoga, meditation) and Asian cultural studies (e.g., history, architecture).
 Our work in Asia provided the opportunity for our students to study with Rinpoches, monks, nuns, scholars, area specialists, and archeologists.

 Buddhist Studies